Professional Disinfecting Company

 Cleaning and sanitizing of all high-touch points in the lobby, including elevator doors, elevator buttons, front desk, carpets, hand-rails, and door handles.

-Cleaning Before Disinfection
+Cleaning Before Disinfecting

 We only use disinfectants listed on EPA List N: Disinfectants for Coronavirus (COVID-19).

-Electrostatic Disinfection Spraying
+Electrostatic Disinfecting Spraying

-Disinfection Quality Control
+Disinfecting Quality Control

-Our Disinfection System
+Our Disinfecting System

 Our Quality Control System